-Escape Fire : Fires can spread quickly and fill the home with smoke that makes it hard to both see and breath.
-So planning what you would do in case of a fire, before a fire occurs, increases your chances of escaping.
+Escape Fire: Fires can spread quickly and fill the home with smoke that makes it hard to both see and breathe.
+So planning what you would do in case of a fire before a fire occurs, increases your chances of escaping.
 Below are some important steps to any fire escape plan.
 Try developing your own plan for your home and practice it regularly.

-If you are staying away from home (for example in a hotel or at a friend’s house), be sure you know where the closest exit is.
+- If you are not staying from your own home (for example in a hotel or at a friend’s house), be sure you know where the closest exit is.

-Check each room in your home to see if it has at least two exits these may be two separate doors or an emergency exit by a window.
+- Check each room in your house to see if it has at least two exits, it can be two separate doors or an emergency exit by a window.

-If you live in a two-story home, consider buying fire escape ladders for the bedrooms.
+- If you live in a two-story house, consider buying fire escape ladders for the bedrooms.

 2. Get out fast